cortexlabs/cortex/docs/workloads/dependencies/docker-images.md

 ## Push your image to a container registry

-_If you are only running Cortex locally, you can skip this section_

 You can push your built Docker image to a public registry of your choice (e.g. Docker Hub), or to a private registry on ECR or Docker Hub.

 For example, to use ECR, first create a repository to store your image: